wrmack/wrmack.github.io/README.md

 ```

 ## To deploy to Github pages
+- build the site
-- just commit and push to main
+- commit and push to main
-- we now use Github actions with .github/workflows/docs.yml
+- we now use Github actions with `.github/workflows/docs.yml`
 - in Github settings:
   - Pages: under 'Build and deployment' set to Github actions
   - Environment: gh-pages and main are allowed